Chapter 17

 “You’re going to go anyway,” Mia stated matter-of-factly.

-“I’m not sure,” looking into the gloom that surrounded them, “I can’t see a thing in this mess.”
+“I’m not sure,” looking into the gloom, “I can’t see a thing in this mess.”

-As the family set out to do what countless 20th century families had once ritualized in interstate rest stops across the continent, John paused and turned to the ladies with an inquisitive tone, “Hey Noah, where are you going?”
+As they set out to do what countless families had once ritualized in the 20th century interstate rest stops across the continent, John paused and turned to the ladies, “Hey Noah, where are you going?”

 “With my mommy,” Noah replied.